lbnl-science-it/docs-source/docs/sparc_on_lawrencium.md

-# Running SpaRC on Laurencium
+# Running SpaRC on Lawrencium

-SpaRC is an [Apache Spark-based scalable sequence clustering application](https://www.biorxiv.org/content/10.1101/246496v1).
+SpaRC is an [Apache Spark-based scalable genomic sequence clustering application](#references).
 SpaRC has been running successfully on [AWS EMR](https://aws.amazon.com/emr/), as well as on the [Bridges](https://www.psc.edu/bridges) supercomputer at PSC.
-In this tutorial, I describe how to run SpaRC on [Laurencium](https://sites.google.com/a/lbl.gov/high-performance-computing-services-group/lbnl-supercluster/lawrencium).
+In this tutorial, I describe how to run SpaRC on [Lawrencium](https://sites.google.com/a/lbl.gov/high-performance-computing-services-group/lbnl-supercluster/lawrencium).

-## Spark On Demand on Laurencium
+## Spark On Demand on Lawrencium

-Users can run Spark jobs on Laurencium in [Spark On Demand (SOD)](https://sites.google.com/a/lbl.gov/high-performance-computing-services-group/getting-started/faq) fashion, in which a standalone Spark cluster will be created *on demand* in a Slurm job.
+Users can run Spark jobs on Lawrencium in [Spark On Demand (SOD)](https://sites.google.com/a/lbl.gov/high-performance-computing-services-group/getting-started/faq) fashion, in which a standalone Spark cluster will be created *on demand* in a Slurm job.
 Note that the Spark cluster will be running in [standalone mode](https://spark.apache.org/docs/latest/spark-standalone.html), so there will be no YARN cluster manager, nor HDFS.
 In lieu of HDFS, we'll use Lustre scratch for storage.

-As of this writing, there is only Spark **2.1.0** available on Laurencium.
+As of this writing, there is only Spark **2.1.0** available on Lawrencium.
 We may install a more up-to-date version in the near future.

 ## Building SpaRC

 You'll build SpaRC against Spark 2.1.0.
 The source code of SpaRC is hosted on Bitbucket at <https://bitbucket.org/LizhenShi/sparc>.
 I don't have write access to the repo, so I imported it to GitHub, at <https://github.com/shawfdong/sparc>.
 I've added a new file `build.sbt.spark2.1.0` to the GitHub repo, which, as the name suggests, will be used to build SpaRC against Spark 2.1.0.

-Note that you can't build SpaRC on the login nodes of Laurencium, because rsync (which is required by sbt) is disabled there.
+Note that you can't build SpaRC on the login nodes of Lawrencium, because rsync (which is required by sbt) is disabled there.
 You'll have to use the data transfer node `lrc-xfer.lbl.gov`:

 ```shell
 $ ssh lrc-xfer.lbl.gov